Artist residencies are a growing trend in museums around the world, but what is an artist in residence?

 Many museums host visual artists in residence, but others have taken a less traditional approach.
 The Delaware Art Museum hosts entire family-in-residences who work together to create art installations in the museum’s family space.
 On the other side of the Atlantic, the Victoria & Albert Museum currently hosts opera residents to compose a new opera based on the museum’s exhibitions.

-Bottom line: With a little imagination and perspiration, you can create a residency programme that works for your unique museum.
+Bottom line: With a little imagination and perspiration, you can create an artist in residence programme that works for your unique museum.

-OK, I’m convinced.
+OK, I’m convinced about the whole artist residency thing.
 Now what do I do?

 - Recruit your resident.
 You’ll need to put out an open call for people to apply to your residency, or in some cases, approach individuals you may already have in mind.
 Consider what kinds of candidates you want to attract, and how this will impact where and how you spread the word about the opportunity.
 You’ll need to create a brief to explain to potential applicants about what the residency involves, the qualities and skills you’re looking for, and what’s in it for them.